 Los Angeles Business License

-Do I Need a Business License in Los Angeles?
+Do I Need a Business License in the Los Angeles Area?

 There is much confusion around the licenses and permits that businesses in and around Los Angeles need.
 There are many different types of licenses and permits that may be required.
 For an overview, see our guide Do I Need to Register My Business?